andreas-ka/show-your-keyboard/TESTING.md

 ### Full project board with bugs [Link](https://github.com/users/andreas-ka/projects/6/views/1)
 Worth noticing is that i have now a new column "Not Solvable", it contains a bug regarding "messages"
 that will not unfortunally be solved.
-Neither Tutor or stackoverflow have been able to help put or official documentation.
+Neither tutor or stackoverflow have been able to help or official documentation.
 ![Screenshot](./static/images/kanban_board_bugs.png)